robvanderleek/create-issue-branch/README.md

 ```

 Conventional PR titles can create a a clear and beautiful Git history in
 GitHub.

-For this to work make sure to enable only "Allow squash merging" and
+This feature works best if you enable only "Allow squash merging" on your
-select "Default to pull request title" on your repository settings page:
+repository settings page:

 ![Pull Requests Settings](docs/pull-requests-settings.png)